mirandajunior10/nuffsaid-coding-challenge/README.md

 ![Example Design](./mock.png)

 2. The messages should be color coded depending on the priority of the message.
 The appropriate color per priority is:

    * error: #F56236
    * warning: #FCE788
    * info: #88FCA3

-3. Each time a message with the priority level of error is received, a snackbar containing the error message should also appear at the top of the application.
+3. Each time a message with the priority level of error is received, a snackbar containing the error message should also appear at the top right of the application.
 The error should disappear in 2 seconds, when another error message takes its place, or when the user clears it via the provided button located in the error message.
 4. A user should be able to clear all messages at any point.
 5. A user should be able to clear a specific message in a specific column
 6. A user should be able to start and stop incoming messages.
 By default the messages should be running and displaying on the grid.
 The start/stop button should update depending on the state of the feed.